apurvis/controlled_sub_data/README.md

 1. If the substance doesn't exist in the database yet, you must create a record for it through the Substances page.
 2. From the Statute page, click "Add/expire a substance".
 3. Choose a substance from the drop down.
-3. * If this amendment is expiring this substance's scheduling, check the "is an expiration" box
+  * If this amendment is expiring this substance's scheduling, check the "is an expiration" box
-3. * If this amendment is changing this substance's schedule level, input a new value in the schedule level box.
+  * If this amendment is changing this substance's schedule level, input a new value in the schedule level box.

+### Adding Alternate Names

+Navigate to a SubstanceStatute; click "Add alternate name".

 ### Search for Statutes